-Receivables on demand include overdue loans and debt receivable for other reasons.
+Receivables on demand include overdue debt receivable arising due to direct underwriting, reinsurance business, loans and for other reasons.
 These items shall be listed separately based on the reason for the debt, with a note on collection status and the estimated uncollectible amount, for which an appropriate bad debt allowance shall be allocated.

 Receivables on demand shall be written off when determined to be uncollectible.